Tetsuya3850/React-Express-Examples/twitter/README.md

 b.
 Sharding feed data
 For feed data, which is being stored in memory, we can partition it based on UserID.
 We can try storing all the data of a user on one server.
 When storing, we can pass the UserID to our hash function that will map the user to a cache server where we will store the user’s feed objects.
 Also, for any given user, since we don’t expect to store more than 500 FeedItmeIDs, we will not run into a scenario where feed data for a user doesn’t fit on a single server.
 To get the feed of a user, we would always have to query only one server.
 For future growth and replication, we must use Consistent Hashing.

+Should we always notify users if there are new posts available for their newsfeed?
+It could be useful for users to get notified whenever new data is available.
+However, on mobile devices, where data usage is relatively expensive, it can consume unnecessary bandwidth.
+Hence, at least for mobile devices, we can choose not to push data, instead, let users “Pull to Refresh” to get new posts.